louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

 dbt has its own lightweight governance interface: dbt Docs.
 They are a great starting point and might be enough for a while.
 However, as time goes by, your dbt project will outgrow its clothes.
 The search in dbt Docs is Regex only, and you might find its relevancy going down with a growing number of models.
-This can beccome important for Data Analysts building dashboards and looking for the right model but also for Data Engineers looking to "pull the thread" and debug a model.
+This can become important for Data Analysts building dashboards and looking for the right model but also for Data Engineers looking to "pull the thread" and debug a model.
 Those use cases can be summarised with the two following ["Jobs to be done"](https://firstround.com/review/build-products-that-solve-real-problems-with-this-lightweight-jtbd-framework/):